AYUSHRAJ5354n/Mx_Downloader/README.md

-# 🎬 DsrBotz MX Player Downloader Bot
+# 🎬 DsrBotzz MX Player Downloader Bot

 A powerful Telegram bot to download MX Player / MXPlay videos in any available quality using **N_m3u8DL-RE** and **Yt-dlp**.